|United Empire of Earth|

 The United Empire of Earth (UEE), colloquially referred to as the Empire by its human population, is a sovereign, democratic interstellar empire spanning across 37 star systems.
 It was founded in 2546 after the conclusion of the First Human-Tevarin War, which saw the ascension of Ivar Messer to the position of Prime Citizen.
 Using his newfound political power, he restructured the United Planets of Earth into the UEE, appointing himself Imperator.

 Until 2792, the Empire was a hereditary monarchy ruled by the Messer Dynasty, which wielded supreme executive and military power over the government.
 Eventually, the dynasty was overthrown in the Revolution of 2792, restoring democracy to the nation and reforming the government into having the power to impeach the Imperator if all of it acted together.
-While the Imperator is still the supreme executive office, he is now elected by the populace and bound to a 10-year term.
+While the Imperator is still the supreme executive office, they are now elected by the populace and bound to a 10-year term.

-The United Empire of Earth is the unified representative government of the entire human race, led by an elected Imperator and his governmental subordinates.
+The United Empire of Earth is the unified representative government of the entire human race, led by an elected Imperator and their governmental subordinates.
 The political structure is similar to that of the Roman Empire, which was considered at the time to be by far the most advanced sovereignty on Earth, unparalleled in governance until the 20th century.

 The Imperator wields the highest executive and military power, being both the head of government, as well as the commander-in-chief.